jainPrabhanshu/AmazonSales/README.md

 - Step 9 : Uploaded the entire Dashboard to PowerBI Service.

-## Key Insights from Olympics 2024 Data Analysis
+## Key Insights from Amazon Sales Data Analysis

 1. Top-Selling Products
     - A small percentage of products contribute to a large portion of total sales, indicating a clear set of bestsellers.